-By starting to simplify your life in 2019, you can be in more control of your life, waste less of your valuable time, and be happier in the new year.
+By starting to simplify your life, you can be in more control of your life, waste less of your valuable time, and be happier in the new year.

 I’m not saying that you need to do everything on the list below.
 Instead, I want you to think about what YOU actually enjoy in life, and work towards getting rid of the things you dislike and those that are not as important to you.

 Related content: Setting Goals- Let’s make this year the best!

 I’m making this one #1 because I know we are all spending too much time on social media.

 Think about all of social media sites you use throughout the day, like Facebook, Instagram, Twitter, etc. Then, think about when and where you’re doing it, like waiting in line somewhere, procrastinating at work, eating lunch, spending time with friends, etc. All of those little amounts of time really add up, and I’ve read many statistics that say that the average person spends over five hours a day on social media!

 I’m completely guilty of this too.
 I love using social media to connect with friends, family, and my readers, but there are times when I find myself scrolling through my feed and just zoning out.
 This is completely unproductive!

 Besides wasting your time, spending too much time on social media can lead to comparing yourself to others or trying to keep up with someone in a different situation, and those things can cause feelings that negatively impact you.